Georgios Masouras: Olympiacos

 Masouras joined Olympiacos on 3 January 2019.
 He scored his first goal in a 4–0 win at home to AEL on 30 January, and scored three more goals in the 2018–19 Superleague season.

 On 6 October 2019, he scored his first goal of the 2019–20 Superleague season, in a 2–1 away win against Aris.
-On 15 December 2019, Masouras scored a brace, converting two right-wing crosses from Hillal Soudani in a hammering 5–0 win against Asteras Tripolis at the Theodoros Kolokotronis Stadium.
+On 15 December 2019, Masouras scored a brace, converting two right-wing crosses from Hillal Soudani in a 5–0 win against Asteras Tripolis at the Theodoros Kolokotronis Stadium.

 On 18 December 2019, Masouras scored a brace by opening the scoring in the ninth minute as he cleverly turned Konstantinos Kostas Tsimikas’ cross into the net.
 The 25-year-old then registered his second goal just two minutes later, successfully connecting with Hillal Soudani’s pass to beat the goalkeeper with ease in a 4–1 home win game against AEL.
 On 1 March 2020, Masouras headed home from a precise Mathieu Valbuena’s cross on the hour mark, in a 2–0 home win game against Panetolikos.
 On 24 June 2020, Masouras headed the ball beyond Alexandros Paschalakis, with the PAOK goalkeeper just unable to get a hand on it, opening the score in a 2–0 home win Greek Cup game helping his club to reach the 2019–20 Greek Cup final.

 On 18 September 2020, in the 2020–21 Super League Greece opener game, the entry of Masouras in the beginning of the second half, scorer of two goals, changed the image of the match and Olympiacos started the championship with a 3–0 home win against Asteras Tripolis.
-On 8 November 2020, he scored with a wonderful kick after an assist from Kostas Fortounis sealing a 2–0 away win against OFI.
-On 12 May 2021, Masouras scored in the first half sealing a 1-0 home win game against rivals PAOK.
-The game was especially important for Pedro Martins' team, as with this game, Olympiakos win its 46th championship.
-On 16 May 2021, Masouras scored a brace in a glorious 4-1 away win in the derby against Panathinaikos.
+On 8 November 2020, he scored after an assist from Kostas Fortounis sealing a 2–0 away win against OFI.
+On 12 May 2021, Masouras scored in the first half sealing a 1–0 home win game against rivals PAOK.
+The game was especially important for Pedro Martins' team, as with this game, Olympiacos win its 46th championship.
+On 16 May 2021, Masouras scored a brace in a 4–1 away win in the derby against Panathinaikos.
 It was the biggest away victory of Olympiacos against Panathinaikos in the Super League Greece since 1959-60 season.
 Masouras became the first player to score two goals so quickly (7', 12 ') in a derby against Panathinaikos.
-The previous record was from Rafik Djebbour (22', 34'), on December 9, 2012.
+The previous record was from Rafik Djebbour (22', 34'), on 9 December 2012.
 It was his best season, so far in his career (15 goals, 6 assists).